Super sweet and full of flavor, roasted sugar snap peas are like green candy – you won’t be able to leave them alone. Try roasting a batch today!

 The key to roasting any vegetable is getting them dry.
 I use my salad spinner to get rid of excess moisture after washing the peas and sometimes pat them with a paper towel to make sure they’re good and dry.

 Wet vegetables steam and get soft; dry vegetables caramelize and get crisp.
 Remember that mantra and you’ll always have perfectly roasted vegetables.

 You’ll want a nice hot oven for these babies.
 Get the oven preheated to 450°F. If I think of it, I even put the roasting pan in the oven to preheat while I prepare the sugar snap peas.

-Toss the peas with olive oil, garlic powder, coarse salt, and freshly ground black pepper.
+Toss the peas with olive oil, garlic powder, coarse salt, and freshly ground black pepper (or my all-purpose seasoning).
 Spread them on the baking sheet and slip the peas into the oven.
 They’ll be ready in about 10 minutes.
 The peas should be flecked with browned spots and be just slightly wrinkled.

 Enjoy immediately piping hot or at room temperature.
 Either way is great!

 Serve roasted sugar snap peas as a side for most any meal or as an appetizer or healthy snack.

 You’ll find the printable recipe card near the end of the post.
 It has complete instructions, measurements, and nutrition information.

 How do you clean and trim snap peas?